narner/UrsusHTTP/README.md

 Things that would make this codebase nicer:

+- [ ] Poke and subscribe IDs need to be passed through to the event handlers so unsubscribe requests can be made.
+- [ ] Add methods for type safe JSON decoding.
 - [ ] Write Combine publishers for pokes and subscribes (see the [donnywals writeup](https://www.donnywals.com/using-promises-and-futures-in-combine/)).
-Should be able to include type safe JSON decoding as part of this work.
 - [ ] Test `AckRequest`, `UnsubscribeRequest`, `DeleteRequest` properly.
 - [ ] Better documentation/examples.